Researchers

 Robin Lyle

-Robin recently completed her MSc on the taxonomy of Afrotropical tracheline sac spiders (Corinnidae), and is presently busy with her PhD on the systematics of the Afrotropical Idiopidae.
+Robin completed her MSc on the taxonomy of Afrotropical tracheline sac spiders (Corinnidae).
+She is currently the collections manager at the National Collection of Arachnida in Pretoria, South Africa.

 Further information